Single Member Nonprofit Corporation

 The transparency for nonprofit single-member LLCs required to the IRS also extends to the state level.
 For instance, the property owned by a single-member LLC will be exempt from property taxes in the same way that property owned by the parent organization would be exempt.
 If you live in a state with these rules, you can transfer property from your parent organization to your LLC without losing your property tax exemption.

-To make sure you maintain the tax-exempt status of your single member LLC, you need to be sure that the organization is only engaging in exempt activities, and that your organizational documents state that your organization will only participate in these activities.
+To make sure you maintain the tax-exempt status of your single-member LLC, you need to be sure that the organization is only engaged in exempt activities, and that your organizational documents state that your organization will only participate in these activities.

 If you need help setting up a single member nonprofit corporation, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.